ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

         5. log_name = (optional) A string defining the custom name of the Azure Log Analytics workspace resource (Overwrites any naming injection defined in the top level object)

+        6. log_diag_name = (optional) A string defining the custom name of the Azure Diagnostic settings name, defaults to "fw-logs-to-log-analytics"

-        6. log_daily_quota_gb = (optional) A number defining the daily quota in GB that can be injested into the Azure Log Analytics workspace.
+        7. log_daily_quota_gb = (optional) A number defining the daily quota in GB that can be injested into the Azure Log Analytics workspace.
 Defaults to -1 which means NO limit

-        7. no_logs = (optional) A bool to determine whether the module shall NOT create an Azure Log Analytics workspace and Azure Diagnostic settings for the Azure Firewall.
+        8. no_logs = (optional) A bool to determine whether the module shall NOT create an Azure Log Analytics workspace and Azure Diagnostic settings for the Azure Firewall.
 Pr. default both resources will be created IF the Firewall is also created

-        8. no_internet = (optional) A bool to determine whether the specific Firewall Rule "ALLOW INTERNET FROM SPOKES" shall NOT be deployed.
+        9. no_internet = (optional) A bool to determine whether the specific Firewall Rule "ALLOW INTERNET FROM SPOKES" shall NOT be deployed.
 OBS.
 Using this bool is overwritten by the Bool "no_rules"

-        8. no_rules = (optional) A bool to determine whether the module shall NOT create Azure Firewall rules.
+        10. no_rules = (optional) A bool to determine whether the module shall NOT create Azure Firewall rules.
 Pr. default Azure Firewall network rules will be created IF the Firewall is also created.
 (The specific rules applied can be seen via [Advanced spoke](#description))

-        9. tags = (optional) A map of strings defining any tags to set for the Firewall - Since tags can be set on many different levels see the [Using tags at different levels of the topology object](#4-using-tags-at-different-levels-of-the-topology-object) example for more details on tags
+        11. tags = (optional) A map of strings defining any tags to set for the Firewall - Since tags can be set on many different levels see the [Using tags at different levels of the topology object](#4-using-tags-at-different-levels-of-the-topology-object) example for more details on tags

     13. subnet_objects = (optional) A list og objects structured as: